volumedata21/media-scripts/README.md

 # Important
 ### Organize by Disc
 Before running the script, make sure your media is organized by disc.
-If renaming files from Miami Vice, season 3, disc 1, make sure those files are in a seperate folder from Miami Vice, season 3, disc 2.
+If renaming files from *Miami Vice, season 3, disc 1*, make sure those files are in a seperate folder from *Miami Vice, season 3, disc 2*.
 Having files from multiple discs in the same folder can increase chance of naming errors.
 ### File Types
 The script assumes files are MKV files from the disc.
 If you compressed files it may be able to determine correct names based on length, but not file size.
 It is recommended to compress **after** renaming.